coreshop/CoreShop/docs/docs/03_Bundles/Sequence_Bundle.md

-#  Sequence Bundle
+# Sequence Bundle in CoreShop

+The Sequence Bundle is a vital component within CoreShop that facilitates sequence generation, integrating seamlessly with Symfony and Doctrine.

-## Installation
+## Installation Process

+To install the Sequence Bundle, use Composer:

 ```bash
 $ composer require coreshop/sequence-bundle:^4.0
 ```

-### Adding required bundles to kernel
+### Integrating with the Kernel

-You need to enable the bundle inside the kernel
+Enable the bundle in the kernel by updating the `AppKernel.php` file:

 ```php
 <?php